 Best known as part of the 2003 Stanley Cup winning New Jersey Devils squad, Mike Rupp became somewhat of a journeyman later in his career.
 After starting the 2012-13 lockout season with the New York Rangers, he was dealt to the Minnesota Wild just eight games into the season.
-Rupp played 32 games for the Wild that season scoring just four points.
+Rupp played 32 games for the Wild, scoring just four points.
 He started the 2013-14 season with the Wild as well, mainly serving as their 13th forward, only managing to play in 13 games.
 He was demoted to the AHL late in the season and would retire at the end of the year.
-All in all he played 45 games for the Wild and 610 NHL games overall.
+All in all, he played 45 games for the Wild and 610 NHL games overall.

 Number 3- Adam Hall

 One of the last journeyman enforcers in the NHL, Adam Hall played for seven different teams in his 11-year career.
 In the summer of 2006, Hall was traded to the New York Rangers from the Nashville Predators.
 After playing in 49 games for the Rangers, he was again dealt, this time to the Minnesota Wild in exchange for Pascal Dupuis.
 Hall played in 23 games for the Wild during the 2006-07 regular season and all three playoff games.
 In the offseason, Hall chose to sign with the Pittsburgh Penguins.